-Pete Davidson and Ariana Grande Share PDA Pic On Instagram
+Pete Davidson And Ariana Grande Share PDA Pic On Instagram

 She stated “I am not a babysitter or a mother and no woman should feel that they need to be,” referring to Miller’s recent DUI arrest.

-“I have cared for him and tried to support his sobriety & prayed of this balance for years (and always will of course) but shaming/blaming women for a man’s inability to keep his shit together is a very major problem.”
+“I have cared for him and tried to support his sobriety & prayed of this balance for years (and always will of course) but shaming/blaming women for a man’s inability to keep his s**t together is a very major problem.”